 The cars produced by the Chrysler Group in the 1980s were by no means the most expressive.
 The company needed to dig its way out of the recession, so they were forced to produce almost all their models on the same “K-car” platform.
 This reflected positively enough in the company's financial statements, but it negatively affected the feelings of petrolheads.

-But in the 1990s, things started to get better in general.
+But in the 1990s, things generally started to get better.
 Chrysler managed to do a great job rehabilitating the Dodge brand by releasing the Viper, while Plymouth fans had no less of a surprise in store.
 The Viper was a tribute to the Shelby Cobra, and it was decided to pay homage to people who confess hot rod values with the new Plymouth roadster.

 Tom Gale (former Chrysler head of design) had a 1933 Ford hot rod replica himself built according to sketches of his own design, and back when he was doing those sketches, he had an idea: why doesn't Chrysler make a modern hot rod concept?
 So the guys got to work, and the Plymouth Prowler – a nostalgic but modern hot rod that was “a rolling celebration of libido” (The Washington Post) – was already on display at the 1993 North American International Auto Show in Detroit.
 The Dodge Viper that made such a sensational début just a few years earlier had made its way to mass production, so for this precedent alone, the Prowler that became the star of the 1993 Detroit show also had a chance.

-So after the success of the concept, the design office had to get to work, and they got a task that was even more complicated than in the case of the Viper.
+So after the concept's success, the design office had to get to work, and they got a task that was even more complicated than in the case of the Viper.
 The thing was that from a technical standpoint, the Viper was a relatively standard product with a steel body.
 Meanwhile, the Prowler had become a base for much more serious experiments.
-Tom Gale decided to use as much aluminium as possible in the Prowler because he felt that light metals were the future of automotive manufacturing, but Chrysler had virtually no experience in this field at that point.
+Tom Gale decided to use as much aluminium as possible in the Prowler because he felt that light metals were the future of automotive manufacturing.
+Still, Chrysler had virtually no experience in this field.

-They managed to overcome the aluminium challenge, but then they were faced with the challenge of fitting a V8 under the bonnet – a plan that was ultimately abandoned.
-The car had to make due with a V6 because the idea behind the Prowler was primarily in its appearance, and the designers didn’t want to sacrifice the harmony of the graceful body lines just to stick a big engine under the bonnet.
+They managed to overcome the aluminium challenge, but then they faced the challenge of fitting a V8 under the bonnet – an abandoned plan.
+The car had to make due with a V6 because the idea behind the Prowler was primarily in its appearance.
+The designers didn’t want to sacrifice the harmony of the graceful body lines to stick a big engine under the bonnet.
 Thus, three years after the concept came out, purple metallic Plymouth Prowlers were already parked at dealerships, waiting for buyers.
-Under the shiny paint there were 400 kilograms of ingeniously used aluminium, and in this sense, the Prowler – along with the first-generation Audi A8 – was a complete innovator in the production vehicle market.
+Under the shiny paint there were 400 kilograms of ingeniously used aluminium.
+In this sense, the Prowler and the first-generation Audi A8 were complete innovators in the production vehicle market.

 The Prowler was a good-looking and interesting roadster with a relatively reasonable price tag of USD 38,000, but its impressive appearance hid some major flaws.
 First of all, there was the V6 engine, which though powerful enough (214 HP), was, as American car lovers saw it, light years away from the essence of hot rodding.
 The small fuel tank and small boot were also not what people usually imagined in American cars.
 Because of the small boot, Mopar even offered an aftermarket option – a trailer that echoed the Prowler’s rear end.

 Chrysler held a special presentation for hot rod journalists.
 They were impressed by the company’s efforts to move the hot rod culture into mass production.
-Until then, it seemed impossible that a car with open front wheels could pass all of the required safety tests.
+Until then, it seemed impossible for a car with open front wheels to pass all required safety tests.
 Yet despite the retro look, it was not a purchase that a genuine hot rodder would want.
 Especially since it didn’t have the most important feature of a hot rod – a growling V8.